 GOD by HIS grace and mercy sent Paul a light.
 HE implanted words of truth in Paul’s heart, which "springing up within him" transformed him into a new and better place.
 Paul stood before the door, which is the word of truth, and entering in he crossed over into life.

-Scripture teaches us, that "the just shall live by [out of] faith", so there must be a life that comes out of faith!
+Scripture teaches us, that "the just shall live by [out of] faith" (ROMANS 1:17), so there must be a life that comes out of faith!
 Another version more correctly renders it, "He who through faith is righteous, shall live".
-Scripture continues to teach, that this "faith comes by [out of] hearing and hearing by [through] the word of Christ" (Christ is the text).
+Scripture continues to teach, that this "faith comes by [out of] hearing and hearing by [through] the word of Christ" (ROMANS 10:17).
 Thus, if you wish to really live, you must have faith.
 To have faith you must have the ability to hear, and the spiritual ability to hear, comes through the word of Christ.

 Our Lord taught that while "the flesh profits nothing", it is His words that are "spirit and life" and that "it is the spirit that quickens [makes alive]".
 Almost magical, definitely phenomenal is the effect GOD’s words have on the life of an individual who keeps them.
 GOD’s words will literally transform a person from wandering aimlessly in the wilderness, to finding their purpose in HIS kingdom.
 The word of GOD will awaken a believer from a living death, to a life filled with more than he could ever ask or even think.